expygmalion/MiniWasilni/README.md

 - Pathfinding algorithms for optimal routing
 - IOManager for file operations
 - Qt-based visualization layer for the GUI

+# Contributing

+We welcome contributions to MiniWasiln, possibly even expanding it to MaxiWasilni

+Here are some areas where we think you can contribute:
+- **Documentation**: Improve and expand the documentation, especially for the GUI components and algorithms.
+- **Testing**: Add unit tests for the core algorithms and GUI components to ensure robustness.
+- **Features**: Implement additional graph algorithms or enhance existing ones, such as adding more pathfinding options or optimizing current algorithms.
+- **User Interface**: Improve the GUI with more interactive features or better visualizations.
+- **Performance Optimization**: Analyze and optimize the performance of the application, especially for large graphs.

+# Future Features

+- **time Collaboration**: Enable multiple users to interact with the graph simultaneously over a network.
+- **Graph Animation**: Add animations for graph operations like node addition, deletion, and traversal to make the visualization more dynamic.
+- **Customizable Themes**: Allow users to create and apply custom themes to the graph interface.
+- **Augmented Reality (AR) Integration**: Explore the possibility of visualizing graphs in AR for an interactive experience.
+- **Voice Commands**: Implement voice control to perform graph ope

 ## License